Problem:

 Step 2: Removing Old Server References

 The expert identified that the old servers were still referenced within the FreeIPA configuration.
-To clean
+To clean this up, the following commands were issued to remove the obsolete servers from the replication configuration:

 • ipa-replica-manage del oldsrv3.my.domain.co.il